IhsanSyafiulUmam/tokopedia-scraper-nodejs/README.md

     ```bash
     npm run dev:start-scraping
     ```
+3. The exported CSV file will be available in the `/output/tokopedia_{category}_products_{timestamp}.csv`.

+4. If an interruption occurs during scraping, such as hitting the platform's rate limit, you can resume scraping by running:
+    ```bash
+    npm run dev:start-scraping
+    ```
+    The scraper will automatically continue from the last saved state.
+If you want to start scraping from the beginning, delete the `state.json` file.
+Note that the exported CSV will only contain data from the last saved state.
+For a complete CSV export, you can export the data from the MongoDB products collection.

+## Deployment

+You can deploy the project using Docker and Docker Compose.
+The repository includes a `Dockerfile`, `docker-compose.yml`, and `Makefile` to simplify the deployment process.

+### Using Docker

+1. Build the Docker image:
+    ```bash
+    make dc-build
+    ```

+2. Run the Docker container:
+    ```bash
+    make dc-run
+    ```
+These commands will build the Docker image, start the necessary services, and ensure the application is running in a containerized environment.

 The product saver service must be running before you start the scraper to ensure that the scraped data is saved correctly.